Curry091104/immigration-consultant-capstone/README.md

 <b><i>2.
 Install dependencies: </i></b>

 > ** Note **
 > - Python version must be 3.11 (if your Python version is 3.12, please downgrade or create a new environment in Anaconda with Python 3.11.
-Check this [link](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html) for creating an environment with a specific version of Python)
+Check this [link](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html) for creating an environment with a specific version of Python).
-> - You should create virtual environment folders in both frontend and backend
+> - You should create virtual environment folders in both frontend and backend.
-> - If you want to leverage GPU, after running pip install -r requirements.txt, please run a command to reinstall pytorch [here](https://pytorch.org/get-started/locally/)
+> - If you want to leverage GPU, after running pip install -r requirements.txt, please run a command to reinstall pytorch.
+Check this [link](https://pytorch.org/get-started/locally/) for installation command.

 Frontend
 ```